jeffmcneill/beteckna/README.md

 Beteckna
 ========

-A geometrical sans serif typeface.
+A geometrical and humanist sans serif typeface family

 Designers: see AUTHORS for full attribution